How to insert image or picture dynamically in cell based on cell value in Excel?

 2. Click Formulas > Name Manager.

 3. In the Name Manager dialog box, click the New button.
-Then the Edit Name dialog pops up, please enter Product into the Name box, and enter formula =INDIRECT(ADDRESS(2-1+MATCH(Sheet2!$G$2, Sheet2!$A$2:$A$4, 0), 2)) into the Refers to box, then click the OK button.
+Then the Edit Name dialog pops up, enter Product into the Name box, enter the below formula into the Refers to box, and then click the OK button.
 See screenshot: